nytud/sentiment/Sentence-level/README.md

 This repository contains our sentence-level sentiment analysis models which were published in [MSZNY 2022](https://rgai.inf.u-szeged.hu/mszny2022) conference.

-Modelfiles are available in: https://nc.nlp.nytud.hu/s/pwR8CnCCXWTg6Zb
+Model files are available in: https://nc.nlp.nytud.hu/s/pwR8CnCCXWTg6Zb

+Some models also can be found in HuggingFace: https://huggingface.co/NYTK

 # License and usage
 The corpus is available under the license CC-BY-SA 4.0.
 If you use this corpus, please cite our paper (see below).